lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 8/Reading/1-Collections.md

 2. `Map`
 3. `Set`

-info> A more indepth conversation and look at the structure of `Collections` is had in the <u>Java Core Concepts</u> course.
+info> A more indepth conversation and look at the structure of `Collections` is had in the <u>Data Structures in Java Programming</u> course.